noranda/health-it-conferences/README.md

-# Health & Design Conferences
+# Health IT Conferences

-An [open source list] of health and design conferences in the United States.
+An [open source list] of health IT, design, and development-related conferences in the United States.

 ### Use git to make changes

-Fork a copy of the repo from GitHub.

-Once you've forked the repo, make the changes you want (see below) and then stage, commit, and push your changes:
+Fork a copy of the repo from GitHub, make the changes you want (see below), then stage, commit, and push your changes as follows:

 ```
 git add <file you've changed>